Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Radio sources

-We report the residual shot-noise level in ACT and SPT data estimated by \citet{dun13,geo14}, and compare them with predictions from \citet{tuc11} model, before and after our update in Table\,\ref{tab_rad:1}.
-The agreement is quite good for both cases, although the updated model provides a shot-noise level closer to the observational estimates.
+We report the residual shot-noise level in ACT and SPT data estimated by \cite{dun13} and \cite{geo14}, and compare them with predictions from the \citet{tuc11} model before and after our update in Table\,\ref{tab_rad:1}.
+The agreement is quite good for both cases, although the shot-noise level of the updated model is closer to the observational estimates.

 In Table\,\ref{tab_rad:2} we report auto- and cross-power spectra (shot noise only) due to residual radio sources in \textit{Planck} data according to the updated model.
-We also compute the error of these predictions due to an uncertainty in the flux cut of 20 and 30\,per\,cent.
-Moreover, we give a tentative estimate of the error associated to the uncertainty on the model, that is computed as the difference between results from the old and the updated model.
-The uncertainties we find are probably quite conservative, but, nevertheless, they are smaller than errors due to a 20\% uncertainty in $S_{cut}$ at frequencies where radio sources are dominant (i.e. $\nu\le217$\,GHz).
+We also compute the error of these predictions due to an uncertainty in the flux cut of 20 and 30\%\,.
+Moreover, we give a tentative estimate of the error associated with the uncertainty on the model that is computed as the difference between results from the old and the updated model.
+The uncertainties we find are probably quite conservative, but they are nevertheless smaller than the errors due to a 20\% uncertainty in $S_{cut}$ at frequencies where radio sources are dominant (i.e. $\nu\le217$\,GHz).

-The consistency between the measured Poisson amplitude in the \textit{Planck} auto-- and cross--power spectra at 100, 143 and 217\,GHz with the updated model discussed here was already investigated in \citet[][see their Table\,20]{planck_xi_2015}.
-The agreement is good, with the exception at 100\,GHz where the predicted amplitude is significantly lower than the observed value.
+The consistency between the measured Poisson amplitude in the \textit{Planck} auto- and cross-power spectra at 100, 143, and 217\,GHz with the updated model discussed here has previously been investigated in \citet[][see their Table\,20]{planck_xi_2015}.
+The agreement is good, except at 100\,GHz, where the predicted amplitude is significantly lower than the observed value.
 However, this discrepancy was attributed by the authors to a residual unmodelled systematic effect in the data rather than to a foreground modelling error.
-Moreover, the Poisson power at 100\,GHz was found to be smaller in \citet{planck_xv_2013}, in better agreement with the model prediction.
+Moreover, the Poisson power at 100\,GHz is found to be smaller in \citet{Planck_ll_2018}, which agrees better with the model prediction (7.8\,Jy$^2$/sr for our model with a flux cut of 340\,mJy compared to 10.5\,Jy$^2$/sr for \textit{Planck,} but with an unknown flux cut).